vlisjak/lab-qd/README.md

 ### Connect data interface from clab node to physical router (macvlan)

+> Note: I need to figure how to connect xrv9k (VM in container), because macvlan concept of xrd does not seem to work :(

 ![ Containerlab MACVLAN links to external routers ](diagrams/macvlan_external_links.drawio.svg)

 In vcenter attach network "VM Network" into vlisjak.cisco.com VM